isabelgk/airfx/README.md

 # airfx

-> Note: Hi!
-This hasn't been updated recently, but I am working on automation and a new version coming out soon!

 Max objects ported from the open source VST2 [airwindows](https://github.com/airwindows/airwindows/) plugins by Chris Johnson.

+# Installing

-Releases and pre-release packages for all platforms are available from the GitHub releases page.
-Download and unzip into your Max Packages directory.
+Packages built for MacOS and Windows are available on the [GitHub Releases page](https://github.com/isabelgk/airfx/releases/).
+Download the `package.zip` and unzip into your Max Packages directory.

 # License